wp-plugins/transifex-wp-translation/readme.txt

 Yes, it is, as well as with the latest PHP.

 == Changelog ==
+=0.3.1=
+* Added Transifex icon, and a few bug fixes
 =0.3=
 * Fixed a couple of documentation links
 =0.2=